uhmanoa/ics491f21/index.md

 **I'm shy.
 Do I have to be in a team?**

 Yes.
 You have to be in at least a team of two.
 You'll thank me for this later.

+**Do I have to be in the same team for both hackathons?**

+No. Although, it might be fun to have the same team for both.

+**Do all my team mates have to be in the class?**

+No. You have to work in a team (because that develops valuable software engineering skills), but your team mates don't have to be in the class.
+That said, it might be fun to form your team from folks in the class.

 **What if my team breaks up at the end of the HACC?**